abdelrahmanmohsen-dev/cu-science-year3-quizzes-2025/README.md

 # CU Science Year 3 Quizzes 2025

-This repository contains all third-year Computer Science quizzes for Cairo University.
+This repository contains all third-year Science(Computer Science Major) quizzes for Cairo University.
 Each subject is organized by semester, quiz number, and group.

 ## Folder Structure